vjovanov/actormig/actor-migration.md

 All of the code snippets presented in this document can be found in the [Scala test suite](http://github.com/scala/scala/tree/master/test/files/jvm) as test files with the prefix `actmig`.

-This document and the Actor Migration Kit were envisioned by XXX, and designed and implemented by: Vojin Jovanovic and Philipp Haller
+This document and the Actor Migration Kit were designed and implemented by: Vojin Jovanovic and Philipp Haller

 If you find any issues or rough edges please report them at the [Scala Bugtracker](https://issues.scala-lang.org/ "Scala issue reporting tool").
 During the RC release cycles bugs will be fixed within several working days thus that would be the best time to try the AMK on an application.